-WHAT TO COVER TIPS ☐ Your accessibility plan must set out how your academy aims to: An audit could help you to identify potential barriers to access and what you could do about them.
-For example: Increase the extent to which disabled pupils can participate in the curriculum Improve its physical environment to enable disabled pupils to take better advantage of the education, benefits, facilities and services provided Improve the availability of accessible information to disabled pupils Are all the shelves in the library accessible to all?
-Is there adequate lighting in all areas?
+WHAT TO COVER TIPS ☐ Your accessibility plan must se your academy aims to: An audit could help you to identify potential barriers to access and what you could do about them.
+For example: Increase the extent to which disabled pupils can particit the curriculum Improve its physical environg enable disabled pupils to the external pupils to the external pupils and service provided Improve the availability of accessible information to pupils Is there adequate lighting in all areas?
 Is information provided in large print, Braille, etc.?
-Do the curriculum and resources include examples of people with disabilities? □ Policy introduction What is the purpose of the policy?
+Do the curriculum and resources include examples of people with disabilities? ☐ Policy introduction What is the purpose of the policy?
 What legislation does it comply with?
-How does it help your academy meet its aims and values? □ Details of how you will make the academy's curriculum, physical environment and information more accessible for people with disabilities This section of the policy could include: • Targets • The strategies you will employ to meet these targets • Timescales • Who is responsible for particular targets/strategies • Success criteria ☐ Monitoring and evaluating the plan When was the plan approved?
+How does it help your academy meet its aims and values? ☐ Details of how you will make to academy's curriculum, physical environment and information accessible for people with disa Targets The strategies you will employ to meet these targets ☐ Monitoring and evaluating the When was the plan approved?
 When will it be reviewed?
 By whom?